Advance Your Medical Assisting Career by Earning the Certified Clinical Medical Assistant Certification

 5. Take the CCMA Practice Test

 Perhaps the most helpful part of your plan is to take the CCMA Online Practice Test.
-When you purchase the test (cost is $39), you get a set of three different 150-question practice tests, with two attempts allowed for each test (for a total of six attempts).
-Note that if you choose to bundle the Study Guide and Online Practice Test together, the cost is $74.
+When you purchase the test, you get a set of three different 150-question practice tests, with two attempts allowed for each test (for a total of six attempts).

 6. Rest and Be Refreshed for Exam Day